BrandonCay/rooster/README.md

 # rooster
-a twitterclone for full-stack practice
+a twitterclone for full-stack practice.
+Not finished yet